ERIGR/bibliodata/README.md

 ## Installation of the package

+### Installation in R

+This package can be installed more easily with an R version >= 4.4 however it should also work with R version < 4.4 if the package rtracklayer is already installed.
 To install this package run :

 ```
 if (!require("BiocManager", quietly = TRUE))